sunuwars/DJES/README.md

 10. ???
 11. Profit

+## What was the idea?
+Inspired by one of our FAC fellows, Michael, we decided that we wanted to give FAC members the opportunity to borrow and lend items.

 Current functionality:
 - user can search the database to see which items are listed
 - user can request to borrow an item (request is added as an entry to the `loans` table)

-Functionality we were so close to completing:
+Functionality we were so close to completing (the code does exist on the backend, so feel free to have a look):
 - user can add an item for borrowing

 Functionality we were less close to completing: